 Unfortunately, FDG is excreted into the urine and thus accumulates in the bladder, making it unsuitable for diagnosis of urinary tract tumours.
 It does have a role to play in the assessment of nodal or distant metastases.

 Treatment and prognosis

 Treatment is strongly influenced by tumor stage.

 Superficial tumours can be treated with local transurethral resection +/- intravesical therapy.
 Ta tumours can be treated solely by resection.
 Carcinoma in situ or T1 tumour usually requires both resection and intravesical therapy (bacille Calmette-Guerin (BCG) or chemotherapy, e.g. mitomycin C) 6.

 Invasive tumours require radical cystectomy +/- chemotherapy and/or external beam radiotherapy 5.

-A critical part of management of patients with TCCs is an awareness of the high rate of recurrence due to field effect on the entire urothelium.
+A critical part of the management of patients with TCCs is an awareness of the high rate of recurrence due to field effect on the entire urothelium.
 Approximately 2-4% of patients with a bladder TCC will go on to develop one or more TCCs of the renal pelvis or ureter 3-4.

 Superficial tumours (which account for 70-80% of all cases) although having in themselves excellent prognosis, with almost no risk of metastases, have a predilection for recurrence (70% recur within 3 years) and these recurrences are more likely to be invasive.
 This is especially the case with carcinoma in situ 4.

-Invasive tumours, on the other hand, have poorer prognosis demonstrating both local invasion of perivesical tissues, lymphatic spread to local nodes and eventual haematogenous metastases 4.
+Invasive tumours, on the other hand, have poorer prognosis demonstrating both local invasions of perivesical tissues, lymphatic spread to local nodes and eventual haematogenous metastases 4.

 Overall bladder transitional cell carcinomas have a 5-year survival of 82%, contributed mainly by the large proportion of superficial tumours (5-year survival of 94%).
-Patients with metastatic disease, in contrast, have poor prognosis (5-year survival of 6%) 4.
+Patients with metastatic disease, in contrast, have a poor prognosis (5-year survival of 6%) 4.

 General imaging differential considerations include: